wp-plugins/postman-smtp/readme.txt

 Having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed)?
 In 2014, Google began [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html), and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
 Since then, users of basic SMTP plugins have been plagued by [outbound mail failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html).
 Worse, when using the WordPress internal PHPMailer, mail that is 'successfully' delivered may be treated as SPAM or silently disappear like a mob witness the night before a trial.

-Postman is a next-generation WordPress SMTP plugin, the first and only to implement OAuth 2.0, Gmail's preferred mechanism for authentication.
-During OAuth configuration, Gmail and Hotmail [pre-approve Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
+Postman is a next-generation WordPress SMTP plugin, the first and only to implement OAuth 2.0, Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
+During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
 Unlike other plugins that seek approval each time they connect, you can rest assured that when your site generates an email, Postman will deliver your message without rejection.

-###* What's New for v1.3 *
+###* What's New for v1.4 *
-*Now featuring OAuth 2.0 for **Hotmail/Windows Live/Outlook.com** users*
+*Featuring OAuth 2.0 for Gmail, Hotmail and now **Yahoo Mail** users!*

 = Features =
 * Send mail to any host with SMTP, just like the 'Big Five' WordPress SMTP plugins
-* Send mail to Gmail or Hotmail using OAuth 2.0 SMTP
+* Send mail to Gmail, Hotmail or Yahoo Mail using XOAUTH2 SMTPS
 * Fire-and-forget: OAuth 2.0 mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls
 * Easy to use Setup Wizard takes the guesswork out of configuring email